niteshduraivel/quiz-3-2a/README.md

 - Number of disk blocks allocated
 - Access mode number and flags

 ## Important notes:
-1. If the directory content is not a valid file, print the message `File stat error`
 1. Refer to the sample output [sample_output.txt](sample_output.txt) as an example
+1. Your program will be manually tested for correctness with additional test cases including different types.
+1. Your program should compile with no errors and warnings.